 The top three energy sources to get this in includes high quality protein, fats and carbohydrates.
 Not only does this serve as the proper fuel for our bodies, it aids in recovery and regulates our whole system – internal and external.

-Now, when it comes to exerting energy whilst training, it’s vital that the body has adequate carbs and protein to recover after a workout.
+Now, when it comes to exerting energy whilst training, it’s vital that the body has adequate quality carbs and protein to recover after a workout.
 If the body does not receive enough, it will start burning your hard earned muscles to produce this energy.

 Protein provides amino acids to the body, which act as building blocks, helping to repair and rebuild body tissue such as muscle.